How To Integrate Jira With APIsec Cloud

 Now you found the list of Issue Trackers available in the tenant.

-From here, if you want to create a new Jira connection, then click on the "New Issue Tracker" button and create a new connection.
+From here, if you want to create a new Jira connection, then click on the "New Issue Tracker" and then select Jira create a new connection.

 -